Can coronavirus transmission happen through the eyes?

 But as the AAO and CDC emphasize, contracting the virus from an object or surface is thought to be responsible for only a minority of cases.
 Transmissions of this manner can be mitigated by proper hygiene and hand washing.

-Another new study delivers some good news about transmission of the coronavirus via tears.
-For this study, published in March 2020 by the journal Ophthalmology, researchers in Singapore collected tear samples from 17 COVID-19 patients.
-They detected no traces of the coronavirus in the patients’ tears, but the virus populated the patients’ noses and throats.
+But in another small study published in July 2020 in the journal Ophthalmology, researchers found that among 17 patients who tested positive for COVID-19 in Singapore, they detected no traces of the coronavirus in patients' tears, but the virus populated the patients’ noses and throats.

-“Despite this reassuring news, it’s important for people to understand that guarding your eyes — as well as your hands and mouth — can slow the spread of respiratory viruses like the coronavirus,” says the ophthalmology group, which publishes the journal.
+“Despite this reassuring news, it’s important for people to understand that guarding your eyes — as well as your hands and mouth — can slow the spread of respiratory viruses like the coronavirus,” says AAO, which publishes the journal Ophthalmology.

 How you can help flatten the curve